vazome/vazome.tech/content/AWS/Networking/AWS Site-to-Site VPN.md

 VPC to on-premise VPN solution.
 Can be Full HA.
 Is quick to provision ~1h

 Considerations:
-AWS Speed cap 1.25Gbps for single connection and same for whole VGW Latency Considerations - inconsistent, 'cos public internet Hourly cost, GB out cost, data camp (on premise)
+- AWS Speed cap 1.25Gbps for single connection and same for whole VGW
+- Latency Considerations - inconsistent, 'cos public internet
+- Hourly cost, GB out cost, data camp (on premise)
-Speed to setup – can be hours for all software **configurations** Can be used as a backup for [[Direct Connect (DX)]] Can be used with [[Direct Connect (DX)]]
+- Speed to setup – can be hours for all software **configurations**
+- Can be used as a backup for [[AWS Direct Connect (DX)]]
+- Can be used with [[AWS Direct Connect (DX)]]

 Consists of
 	VPC